-Matcha cleans house.
-The high chlorophyll contained in the leaves is a known purifyer of harmful elements like heavy metals and chemical toxins.
+- Matcha cleans house.
+The high chlorophyll contained in the leaves is a known purifier of harmful elements like heavy metals and chemical toxins.

-Matcha increases your energy and concentration.
-The energizing properties of Matcha is largely due to its combination of nutrients.
-Japanese Samarui drank it before battle, and Buddhist monks drink it to assist in meditation creating an alert calmness.
+- Matcha increases your energy and concentration.
+The energizing properties of Matcha are largely due to its combination of nutrients.
+Japanese Samarui drank it before a battle, and Buddhist monks drink it to assist in meditation by creating an alert calmness.
 Matcha drinkers typically do not experience the usual side-effects of stimulants such as nervousness and hypertension.
 Many find it to be a good stable source of energy.

 But, you can always take the traditional route and sip Matcha by preparing it in a ceramic tea bowl and whisking the tea and water into a frothy beverage using a bamboo whisk.

 Need more ideas?
 Try these:

 - Blend it into organic Greek yogurt with berries and honey

 - Whip it into a frosting or topping for a healthy dessert

 - Sprinkle it on the end of savory dishes much like salt